Carsten Eggers

 Carsten Eggers (18 May 1957 – 29 September 2021) was a German sculptor and painter.

 There are about 20 realistic bronze sculptures of his in northern Germany and the Netherlands.

 His best-known works are a bronze bust of Rudi Carrell and a larger-than-life monument of boxing legend Max Schmeling.

-Life
+Early life and education

 The son of the impressionist painter Richard Eggers, Carsten Eggers was born in Stade, in Lower Saxony, and grew up in the town of Jork in the Altes Land region, an area of reclaimed marshland on the Elbe downstream from Hamburg.

-Deciding against an academic career he studied all aspects of painting with his father, an accomplished artist who in 1975 was awarded the Knight's Cross of the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz am Bande) for his life's work.
+Deciding against an academic career he studied all aspects of painting with his father, an accomplished artist who in 1975, was awarded the Knight's Cross of the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz am Bande) for his life's work.
 At the age of only 17, Carsten Eggers designed the coat of arms of the municipality of Jork.
 In 1979 he had his first exhibition of paintings, in his home town of Jork, together with his father.